thecorrector23/Dedlock_cheat_int-updated/README.md

 # I will continue to update the cheat and offsets almost every time a new update comes out

 THE GAME HAS AN ANTI CHEAT NOW
+I will try to implement a mouse driver with the aimbot

 If your PC is not good enough you can increase the cacheUpdateInterval of the visuals (1000 to 10000)